Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 - Any difficulties and expenses that may arise as a result of the arrangement.

-To summarise, although there are no explicit rights mentioned for grandparents in the Family Law Act, there are some legal provisions that can ensure that the grandparent maintains a relationship with the grandchild following the separation or divorce of the child’s parents.
+To summarise, there are no explicit rights mentioned for grandparents in the Family Law Act.
+But, there are some legal provisions that can ensure that the grandparent maintains a relationship with the grandchild following the separation or divorce of the child’s parents.

-Because of the complex nature of family law, it is necessary to gain legal advice.
+Because of the complex nature of Australian family law, it is necessary to gain legal advice or opt for family dispute resolution.
 When a relationship between two spouses ends, the impacts are felt by grandparents, especially in cases where the grandparents and children shared a close relationship.

 Often, if there are disputes during divorce proceedings, or after separation, grandparents don’t get much of a say.
 This is unfair because every child has the right to maintain contact with family members who add to their development and welfare.

-To understand grandparents rights in Australia, speak with one of our compassionate and experienced family lawyers at JB Solicitors.
+To understand grandparents rights in Australia, obtain legal advice with one of our compassionate and experienced family lawyers at JB Solicitors.
+We can help with securing your relationship with your grandchildren.

-Contact us today to talk to our friendly lawyers for all matters regarding grandparents rights, parenting orders, and visitation rights.
+Contact us today to talk to our friendly lawyers for all matters regarding grandparents rights, the right parenting order for you, and visitation rights.